Ahmed-z22/recipe-parser-group10/README.txt

-methods_prompt.txt                                  => extracts cooking methods from a single step tools_prompt.txt                                    => extracts kitchen tools from a single step parameter_clarification_procedure_prompt.txt        => Answers parameter, clarification, and procedure queries.
+methods_prompt.txt                                  => extracts cooking methods from a single step tools_prompt.txt                                    => extracts kitchen tools from a single step parameter_clarification_procedure_prompt.txt        => Answers parameter, clarification, and procedure queries. qa_prompt.txt                                       => Fallback situation if the question is not supported in Hybrid mode

 quantities_prompt.txt                               => extracts quantities and amounts from a single ingredient sentence
     - Note: Requires a Gemini subscription (too costly to run without one)